notvenky/eFlesh/slip_detection/README.md

 - Then, you can pull it whenever you want.
 - NOTE: This demo is very robust.
 However, the longer object stays in the gripper, the likelier a false positive and gripper will open on its own.
 I tested up to 30 seconds for many objects and tested this by disturbing the robot.

-# Acknowledgement

-The slip detection section of this repository is heavily drawn from the [AnySkin handoff demo](https://github.com/NYU-robot-learning/AnySkin-Handoff-Demo).
-Credits: [Enes Erciyes](https://eneserciyes.github.io/)